trevsm/crypto-price-tracker/README.md

 # crypto-price-tracker

-A small web-app to track common Cryptocurrencies using Coin Market Cap's API
+A small web-app to track common Cryptocurrencies using Crypto Compare's API